thiagokokada/i3pyblocks/docs/creating-a-new-block.rst

    There is multiple examples of each kind of base block usage in i3pyblocks already.
-For examples of :class:`~i3pyblocks.blocks.base.PollingBlock` check :mod:`i3pyblocks.blocks.ps` namespace, for examples of :class:`~i3pyblocks.blocks.base.SyncBlock` check :class:`~i3pyblocks.blocks.pulse.PulseAudioBlock`, and for examples of event-based blocks using :class:`~i3pyblocks.blocks.base.Block` check :mod:`i3pyblocks.blocks.inotify` namespace.
+For examples of :class:`~i3pyblocks.blocks.base.PollingBlock` check :mod:`i3pyblocks.blocks.ps` namespace, for example of a :class:`~i3pyblocks.blocks.base.SyncBlock` check :class:`~i3pyblocks.blocks.pulse.PulseAudioBlock`, for example of a :class:`~i3pyblocks.blocks.base.PollingSyncBlock` check :class:`~i3pyblocks.blocks.x11.CaffeineBlock` and for examples of event-based blocks using :class:`~i3pyblocks.blocks.base.Block` check :mod:`i3pyblocks.blocks.inotify` namespace.